-Cochlear is dedicated to helping people with moderate to profound hearing loss experience a world full of hearing.
-As the global leader in implantable hearing solutions, we have provided more than 650,000 devices and helped people of all ages to hear and connect with life's opportunities.
+As the global leader in implantable hearing solutions, Cochlear is dedicated to helping people with moderate to profound hearing loss experience a life full of hearing.
+We have provided more than 600,000 implantable devices, helping people of all ages to hear and connect with life's opportunities.

-We aim to give people the best lifelong hearing experience and access to next generation technologies.
-We collaborate with leading clinical, research and support networks to advance hearing science and improve care.
+We aim to give people the best lifelong hearing experience and access to innovative future technologies.
+We collaborate with leading clinical, research and support networks.